kainliu/kainliu.github.io/source/_posts/thoughts-on-a-beautiful-trick-of-memorization-in-python.md

 - memorization
 - variable scope
 mathjax: true
+thumbnail: /images/transparency.png
+description: How to remember things without a global variable.

 ---

 This trick is using `_cache` as storage, for memorizing internal states of expensive calculations ([python docs](https://docs.python.org/2/faq/programming.html#why-are-default-values-shared-between-objects)).